tos-kamiya/dvg/README.md

 &rarr; doc [main](https://github.com/tos-kamiya/dvg/) | [dev](https://github.com/tos-kamiya/dvg/tree/dev)
 &rarr; Japanese doc [main](https://github.com/tos-kamiya/dvg/blob/main/README.ja_JP.md) | [dev](https://github.com/tos-kamiya/dvg/blob/dev/README.ja_JP.md)

+⚠️ Warning: In version 1.0.0b9, the model files have been revamped and now have a larger vocabulary and (vector) dimension.
+You may notice that the tool connects to the distribution site (https://toshihirokamiya.com) to download the data file when you run `dvg`.

 ⚠️ Warning: Version 1.0.0b7 was badly enbuged, so if you have installed it, please update to 1.0.0b8 immediately!

 # dvg